hapticssymposium-org/hs2026/site/content/presenting/toh-short-papers.md

 All accepted Transaction on Haptics Short Papers will appear in the Haptics Symposium proceedings, which will be distributed at the conference.

+## Final Submission

+All accepted Transaction on Haptics Short Papers will appear in this year’s Haptics Symposium proceedings, which will be distributed at the conference.

+We will be using the Conference Paper Management System of the Robotics and Automation Society (PaperPlaza) for the creation of the electronic conference program.
+The authors of accepted ToH Short Papers will use the [PaperPlaza system](https://ras.papercept.net/) to provide information about their paper for inclusion in the conference proceedings.
+We have provided details below on how to submit your accepted ToH Short Paper content to PaperPlaza.

+**Before February 5, 2024**, the submitting author must submit a “first submission” for their ToH Short Paper to the “IEEE Trans.
+Haptics Short Paper” track on [PaperPlaza](https://ras.papercept.net/).
+The submitting author will be asked to enter the following information:

+* The paper title, list of authors, PaperPlaza PIN numbers of all authors, and keywords.
+* An abbreviated abstract for use in the conference program (limited to 750 characters or ~100 words).

+The PDF of the ToH Short Paper and optional supplemental video are not required at this time.
+These files will be obtained directly from the IEEE Transactions on Haptics for inclusion in the conference proceedings.

+Specific questions regarding PaperPlaza should be sent to [ras.101@papercept.net](mailto:ras.101@papercept.net).
+General questions about the final submission of ToH Short Papers for the conference proceedings should be sent to the Publications Chair at [publications@hapticssymposium.org](mailto:publications@hapticssymposium.org).
+Other general questions related to conference programming should be sent to the Program Chair at [program@hapticssymposium.org](mailto:program@hapticssymposium.org) or the General Co-chairs at [chairs@hapticssymposium.org](mailto:chairs@hapticssymposium.org).

 ## **Videos**

 Authors of accepted ToH Short Papers are strongly encouraged to submit each of two types of video: (1) Supplemental Videos (providing information beyond what is included in the paper) and a (2) 30-second Preview Video, to be shared on social media.
 Submissions are optional, but strongly encouraged as a means of highlighting the paper to interested researchers, including those who may not attend the conference.